 Costa Rica, Uruguay and Brazil, lead the Latin American sustainability ranking prepared by América Economía Intelligence considering seven dimensions: greenhouse gas emissions, energy matrix, biodiversity and forest management, agricultural pollution, water resources management, air quality in urban areas and environmental taxes.
+Greenhouse gas emissions is the dimension of greatest weight, with 28% over the final index.
 Bolivia, Peru and Paraguay are at the end of the list of eleven countries studied.

 Brazil presented on Sunday to the financial G20 meeting in Riyadh its ‘Programa Verde Amarelo’ (Yellow Green Program) with which the Jair Bolsonaro government seeks to generate 1.8 million jobs in three years for young people aged 18 to 24.
 This represents a 2% increase in the employed population and a projected reduction of more than 30% in labour costs for companies, said the Secretary of International Economic Affairs, Erivaldo Gomes, replacing the Minister of Economy, Paulo Guedes, who did not attend the meeting in Saudi Arabia.

 The president of the Swiss bank UBS in Brazil, Sylvia Coutinho, estimates that Brazil “has the largest environmental assets on the planet” and conditions to assume a global role in “green finance.”
 Capital is looking for these environmental assets, as warned at the World Economic Forum in Davos, and I think the government took note of this message, so we must learn to monetise our environmental assets, she said.